scarpazza/home-assistant-konnected-tutorial/README.md

   * I also have a notification, a smart speaker text-to-speech announcement and a buzzer feedback.
   * The final "turn off buzzer" action finally catches any buzzer activity started in the pending state.

+### Text to speech
+In the previous sections I mentioned text-to-speech announcements associated with alarm status transitions.
+At home I have Sonos smart speakers, and I use those for the announcements.
+I play those announcements via actions relying on a[Sonos TTS script](sonos-tts-script.yaml) that is designed to pause the music being currently played on the speaker, get the announcement wavefile as rendered by a Google TTS call, play the announcement, and restore the smart speaker state (which will resume playing any music it was playing before the announcement, if any).

 ## Step 8 - geofencing automations